Deputies: Covington man shot multiple times over social media post

 Deputies said the shooting looked like the result of an argument over a social media post between Johnson and a woman.
 Johnson took off before deputies showed up, but was found later at an apartment complex.

+“The suspect left one location, while they were arguing over social media.
+He left one location and came to the residence on Grant Lane, and the argument ensured again in person, at that point,” said Shannon Beasley, the Deputy Chief of the Tipton County Sheriff’s office.

-He was charged with attempted murder.
+Johnson was charged with attempted murder.

+“It is a sad day in our society when a disagreement over social media leads to someone being shot,” said Sheriff J.T.
+“Pancho” Chumley.
+“An alleged argument that ensued over social media has now led to a man fighting for his life.”